yopgaming/SIT.Core/README.md

 ## State of Stay In Tarkov

-**As of EFT 0.13.5.0.25800 and SPT-Aki 3.7.0.
-SPT-Aki is in a partially working state.
+** As of EFT 0.13.5.0.25800 and SPT-Aki 3.7.0. **
+* SPT-Aki is in a partially working state.
 Keep up to date with it on their Discord.
-They post updates daily!**
+They post updates daily.
-**As of EFT 0.13.5.0.25800 and SPT-Aki 3.7.0.
-Stay in Tarkov has many issues with IDs.
-This is work in progress.**
+* Stay in Tarkov has many issues with IDs.
+This is work in progress.

 ---